 We have a new normal these days with the affects of the Coronavirus pandemic.
 What’s most important is doing our best to keep everyone safe and healthy.
-We encourage all Tempe residents and visitors to follow the current CDC guidelines for travelers.
+We encourage all Tempe residents and visitors to follow the current CDC guidelines.
+Please note that Maricopa County has provided additional guidelines being enforced county wide, you can read the mandates and how it affects your time in Tempe.

 We’re all in this together and everyone must make smart, informed decisions about what type of activities are safe.
 And, of course, if you’re not feeling well, please stay at home.
 To help guide your decisions, we suggest that you visit the Arizona Office of Tourism webpage with the latest updates for about COVID-19 in our state and links to local and national resources.
 And, visit the Tempe Tourism Office web page for additional links to local information about COVID-19.

 We can all use a little Vitamin D right about now.
-There are hiking trails aplenty in and around Tempe with plenty of space for all.
-Hikers are encouraged to practice social distancing and access to some trails has been restricted to control crowds.
-See the press release from the City of Phoenix for more information about trail access.
+Hikers are encouraged to practice social distancing and bring a mask in case they are near others on the trails.
 Visit our Tempe hiking blog to learn about some of our favorite local trails from “A” Mountain to South Mountain Park and Preserve.
-You can also try a trail that’s new to you, maybe at Camelback Mountain, Usery Mountain Regional Park, Tonto National Forest or Cave Creek Regional Park.
+You can also try a trail that’s new to you, maybe at Usery Mountain Regional Park, Tonto National Forest or Cave Creek Regional Park.
+Please note that facilities, such as bathrooms and drinking fountains, may not be accessible at this time.
+Be prepared and check in advance of your hiking outing.

-Another way to get outside is by planning a picnic.
 There are lots of green spaces in Tempe like Kiwanis Park, Daley Park and Tempe Beach Park.
-In fact, there are more than 50 parks in Tempe.
-There are social distancing rules in place in Tempe parks that have closed some amenities like ramadas, playgrounds, sport courts and dog parks.
-See the City of Tempe COVID-19 page for information about safely using parks.
+In fact, there are more than 50 parks in Tempe where You can have a picnic with your quarantine buddies.

-And, if your sandwich making skills aren’t up to par, we highly recommend ordering delivery or curbside take out from one of Tempe’s restaurants.
-All small businesses can use our support to help them get through this difficult time.
+If your sandwich making skills aren’t up to par, we highly recommend ordering delivery or curbside takeout from one of Tempe’s restaurants.
 You can take your pick from all types of cuisine – tacos, falafel, burgers, salads, soups and lots of desserts from local bakeries.
 Visit our blog for a list of Tempe restaurants offering curbside service and delivery, organized by type of cuisine.

 The Tempe Tourism Office website is a good place to find local Tempe restaurants.
-Just check with them to confirm their hours of operation and find out what they might be offering for to-go orders or curbside service.
+Just check with them to confirm their hours of operation and find out if they are open for dine-in, to-go orders or curbside service.

 Papago Golf Course is a gorgeous course located very close to Downtown Tempe near the Papago Buttes in Phoenix.
 It was designed by golf course architect William Francis (Billy) Bell, who also designed Torrey Pines in San Diego and the golf courses at Tucson Country Club and Wickenburg Country Club.
-Check the Papago Golf Course website for daily deals.
+Visit their website to book a tee time and read their new rules and policies in regards to COVID-19.

 USS Memorial Gardens at Salt River